 Working together for community resilience, economic prosperity and a better quality of life for all in Louisiana.

-LA SAFE (Louisiana's Strategic Adaptations for Future Environments) is made of passionate leaders and organizations committed to enabling our community members to take proactive steps towards mitigating and avoiding risk as well as increasing resilience to address coastal challenges.
-We are working together to acknowledge that adaptation, protection, and restoration must go hand in hand to address community growth and contraction according to flood risk.
-This project also realizes that some of our most vulnerable coastal communities will need to contemplate resettlement over the next 50 years and that migration trends are already illustrating some of the movement we expect to see in the future.
+In response, LA SAFE (Louisiana's Strategic Adaptations for Future Environments) was created to provide a holistic approach to flood risk of all types — as well as the myriad of human, economic, and environmental impacts experienced following past floods and those anticipated in the future.
+Beginning with a partnership between the State of Louisiana and the Foundation for Louisiana (FFL), the LA SAFE process ultimately included passionate leaders, organizations, and residents who were committed to taking proactive steps toward mitigating and avoiding risk, increasing resilience, and addressing coastal challenges head on.
+Acknowledging that land is a shrinking commodity in Louisiana, we worked together to acknowledge that adaptation, protection, and restoration must go hand in hand.
+We realized that some of our most vulnerable coastal communities will need to consider relocation over the next 50 years and that migration trends are already illustrating some of the movement we expect to see in the future.
 As much as we are doing to restore and rebuild our coast, we will face a higher degree of flood risk and land loss over decades and generations to come.

 Co-Design Process Overview